-This gene encodes a Toll-like receptor (TLR) and mutations in this gene result in defect in salivary gland invagination.12 This gene gets its name due to the segmented expression pattern which is thought to resemble a tarpaulin covering an 18-wheeler truck.
+This gene encodes a Toll-like receptor (TLR), with mutations resulting in defects in salivary gland invagination.
+This Drosophila gene gets its name from the segmented expression pattern, which is thought to resemble a tarpaulin covering an 18-wheeler truck.

 Lots of Drosophila genes take their names from literature.
-The tinman gene encodes a transcription factor which is involved in the formation of heart and dorsal vascular musculature.
-Flies with mutations in this gene have no heart, just like the tinman from OZ.13,14
+The tinman gene encodes a transcription factor that is involved in the formation of the heart and dorsal vascular musculature.
+Flies with mutations in this gene have no heart, just like the poor old Tinman from Oz.
+[13,14]

-This gene plays an important role in development and flies carrying mutations in this gene have an altered neuronal differentiation pattern.
-The number of pigment cells increases in clown mutants, which means that their eyes are a mosaic of white and red.15,16
+The clown gene is important in development, and flies carrying mutations in this gene have an altered neuronal differentiation pattern.
+The number of pigment cells increases in clown mutants, which means that their eyes are a mosaic of white and red.
+[15,16]

 10. Van Gogh

-Mutations in the Van Gogh gene affect the polarity of adult Drosophila cuticular structures and result in swirling of hair on the wing – hence the reference to Van Gogh.17
+Van Gogh is a tissue polarity gene, and mutations affect the polarity of adult Drosophila cuticular structures.
+This results in the swirling of hair on the wing, which looks similar to Van Gogh’s style of painting.

-This gene encodes a nuclear protein that is required for normal development of the eye and leg.
-Mutations within this gene result in flies that have crippled legs, thus resembling dachshunds, as well as in flies with no eyes.
+The dachshund gene encodes a nuclear protein that is required for the normal development of the Drosophila eye and leg.
+Mutations in this gene result in flies that have shortened legs, thus resembling dachshunds, as well as in flies with no eyes.

-This gene encodes an adapter protein which is required for the targeting and photoreceptor axon guidance.
-The R cell projections in Dreadlock gene mutants become disorganised and clump together, like dreadlocks.19
+The dreadlocks gene encodes an adapter protein that is involved in targeting and photoreceptor axon guidance.
+The R-cell projections in dreadlocks gene mutants are disorganized, first fanning out and then clumping together.

 13. Swiss Cheese

-This gene is a Drosophia segment polarity gene involved in patterning and growth in a number of Drosophila organs.
-Mutant larvae have an excess of denticles along their antero-posterior axis reminiscent of hedgehog spines.21
+This gene is a Drosophila segment polarity gene involved in patterning and growth in a number of Drosophila organs.
+Mutant larvae have an excess of denticles along their anteroposterior axis, which are reminiscent of a hedgehog’s spines.

 Rogina B et al. (2000) Extended life-span conferred by cotransporter gene mutations in Drosophila.
 Science 290:2137–40.